pamflow-org/pamflow/docs/source/tutorial/input_data.md

 ### Audio Root Directory

 During the collaboration between Humboldt Institute and local communities at Guaviare, Colombia, {{number_of_sensors}} passive acoustic sensors where installed for {{number_of_days}} days.
-The sensors where programmed for recording one minute each 30 minutes so for each day and each installed microphone 48 files were collected for a total number of {{ number_of_wav_files}} one minute recordings.
+The sensors where programmed for recording one minute each 30 minutes so, if everything went well, for each day and each installed microphone 48 files were collected for a total number of {{ number_of_wav_files}} one minute recordings.

 The resulting audio files are stored in a  external disk that's been delivered to you by  field researchers.
 The audios are organized as shown bellow

 ```
 /guaviare_project_external_disk/pam_data_guaviare/
-├── MC-002/    # Folder containing audio files from sensor MC-002
+├── MC-002/
+├── MC-003/
-├── MC-009/    # Folder containing audio files from sensor MC-009
+├── MC-009/
-└── MC-013/    # Folder containing audio files from sensor MC-013
+└── MC-013/
 ```

 Each of the {{number_of_sensors}} subfolders corresponds to one of the installed sensors and stores the 48 one-minute audio files collected by the sensor.
-These are the audio files from which **pamflow** will help you extract metadata, detected species and audio segments later on the tutorial.
+These are the audio files from which **pamflow** will help you extract metadata, detected species and extract audio segments later on the tutorial.
 This folder containing all the audio files per sensor is called `audio_root_directory`.

 ### Field deployment